 Although we feel that it’s extremely beneficial to attend the Family Program as soon as you are able, we know that it’s not always possible to come while your loved one is here in residence.
 The advantage to participating while they are here is you will have an opportunity to be better prepared for how to support your loved one and yourself when they return from our program.
 One family member will have up to 90 days to participate at no additional cost.

 What does the program cost?

 Our residential program fee includes the fee for one participant to attend our Family Program.
-The fee for additional participants, or for those not affiliated with someone involved in Retreat programs, is $495 per person.
-This includes room, board, program and materials.
-Ample scholarship money is available for anyone in need.
-Non-Residential Program participants’ family members receive a $200 discount.
+The fee for additional participants, or for those not affiliated with someone involved in Retreat programs, is $495 per person for our virtual program, and $595 for our residential program,

 I live near The Retreat.
 Do I have to stay overnight?

-Yes, the Retreat Family Program is a residential program and it is necessary, with rare exceptions, to stay at our 18 bed McIver Family Center.
-An important part of the program’s impact is the connection that happens between family members in the evening after the sessions are done.
+Yes, the Retreat Family Program is a residential program and it is necessary, to stay at our 18 bed McIver Family Center.
+An important part of the residential program is the connection that happens between family members in the evening after the sessions are done.

 How often is the Family Program held?

 Our program is held at least twice a month, starting on the first and third Thursdays of the month.
 The program begins Thursday evening and concludes Sunday afternoon.
 Occasionally, additional programs are available.